 Physio-Neuro Therapy – A Permanent Solution

 PNT has consistently proven to help children overcome their reading difficulties.
-Through the course of four separate studies, our program demonstrated significant results when treating the symptoms associated with dyslexia.
+Through the course of four separate studies, our program demonstrated significant results when treating the symptoms of dyslexia.

-In as little as six months time, students using PNT experienced a rapid boost in academic progress, displaying two years progress in reading.
+In as little as six months time, students using PNT for symptoms of dyslexia, experienced a rapid boost in academic progress, displaying two years progress in reading.

-Additionally, the academic advancements experienced by students using PNT in a classroom setting were permanent!
+Additionally, the academic advancements experienced by students with symptoms of dyslexia who used PNT in a classroom setting were permanent!
 Students continued to display continual improvements, lasting well into their high school and college years.
 There is no better gift for a child than the ability to learn, excel in school, and enjoy life.
-PNT is a proven solution which provides permanent skills to help your child overcome their reading disability.
+PNT is a proven solution for those who have symptoms of dyslexia which provides permanent skills to help your child overcome their reading disability.
 Your child will reap the benefits of PNT long into their academic journey, and adulthood.

 What You Need to Know

 When children see an object, their brain identifies that object regardless of where they are or how the object is observed.
 For example, their brain can identify a chair no matter the size, shape, or where the chair is located.
 Similarly, when a child begins school, their brain will recognize letters and words as they learn to read.
 As a child continues to learn to read, their brain will also differentiate between characters that look very similar to one another, such as d’s and b’s, p’s and q’s, and words such as “mom”and “wow,”and “on”and “no”.